flec/sfm/README.md

 ## Usage
 ### Datasets
-For sake of comfort, two sample datasets are already provided in the datasets folder.
+For sake of comfort, one sample datasets is already provided in the datasets folder.
 ### Camera intrinsic parameters
 To avoid specifying the camera intrinsic parameters on every run in the GUI, one can define those in a file called `camera_intrinsic.yaml`, which must be in the same folder as the images.
 Replace `fx`, `fy`, `cx` and `cy` accordingly.